 Can I book a second or third week?

 No, our programme is designed to work over one week only and we cannot accept students for a second or consecutive weeks.

 How many are in the morning lessons?

 There are up to 15 students in each class for the 3-hour morning lessons.
 Lessons are split into 2 or 3 sessions, with a short break between each.
-Teachers are qualified secondary school language teachers with experience working in Irish schools and within the Junior and Leaving Cert programme.
+Teachers are qualified secondary school language teachers with experience working in Irish schools and within the Junior Cert programme.